nglasl/silverstripe-apiwesome/README.md

 $objects = $service->parseXML($XML);
 ```

-The security token validation is modular, and can still be used when the JSON/XML is completely disabled:
+The security token validation (and generation) is modular, and can still be used when the JSON/XML is completely disabled (more above):

 ```php
 $validation = $service->validateToken($this->getRequest()->getVar('token'));